-FOR VALUE RECEIVED, MANNKIND CORPORATION, a Delaware corporation (the "Company"), hereby promises to pay to [\\\\\], or its registered assigns (the "Holder") the principal amount of [\\\] Dollars (\$[\\\]) (the "Principal") pursuant to, and in accordance with, the terms of that certain Facility Agreement, dated as of July 1, 2013, as amended on February 28, 2014, by and among the Company and the Purchasers party thereto (together with all exhibits and schedules thereto and as may be amended, restated, modified and supplemented from time to time, the "Facility Agreement").
+FOR VALUE RECEIVED, MANNKIND CORPORATION, a Delaware corporation (the "Company"), hereby promises to pay to

+[], or its registered assigns (the "Holder") the principal amount of [] Dollars (\$[]) (the "Principal") pursuant to, and in accordance with, the terms of that certain Facility Agreement, dated as of July 1, 2013, as amended on February 28, 2014, by and among the Company and the Purchasers party thereto (together with all exhibits and schedules thereto and as may be amended, restated, modified and supplemented from time to time, the "Facility Agreement").
 The Company hereby promises to pay accrued and unpaid Interest (as defined below) and premium, if any, on the Principal on the dates, at the rates and in the manner provided for in the Facility Agreement.
-This Senior Secured Convertible Note (including all Senior Secured Convertible Notes issued in exchange, transfer or replacement hereof, and as any of the foregoing may be amended, restated, supplemented or otherwise modified from time, this "Note") is one of the Senior Secured Convertible Notes issued pursuant to the Facility Agreement in the future, all Senior Secured Convertible Notes issued in exchange, transfer or replacement thereof, as well as any of the foregoing may be amended, restated, supplemented or otherwise modified from time to time, the "Notes").
+This Senior Secured Convertible Note (including all Senior Secured Convertible Notes issued in exchange, transfer or replacement hereof, and as any of the foregoing may be amended, restated, supplemented or otherwise modified from time, this "Note") is one of the Senior Secured Convertible Notes issued pursuant to the Facility Agreement (collectively, including Senior Secured Convertible Notes to be issued pursuant to the Facility Agreement in the future, all Senior Secured Convertible Notes issued in exchange, transfer or replacement thereof, as well as any of the foregoing may be amended, restated, supplemented or otherwise modified from time to time, the "Notes").
 All capitalized terms used and not otherwise defined herein shall have the respective meanings set forth in the Facility Agreement.